tspptspptspp/vira/README.md

 ## What's next for Vira
 In the future, we hope to expand this app to be able to get a better data modeling system and use AI modeling to predict side effects for a wider range of products.

+Here is our app link for the UI/UX design: https://app.flutterflow.io/project/tutorial-q9e5uc